With our odds converter, easily convert moneyline, decimal, and fractional odds. Furthermore, unveil the implied probability of your given odds.

 Again, an odds converter can do this math in seconds, so you can get the percentage of probability quickly, which will help you make educated decisions on how to place your wagers.

-If you have ever bet on sports in the past, you will be familiar with fractional odds.
+If you have ever engaged in Online Sports Betting in NJ in the past, you will be familiar with fractional odds.
 These are the most traditional form of odds used and they are still quite popular with bookmakers in the United Kingdom.
 When you bet on horse racing, you will most likely encounter fractional odds.

 When you are looking at fractional odds, you will find them easy to read and they will show you what you could win for each $1 wager that is placed.
 For example, if the odds are 3/5, you would win $3 for every $5 that is bet.